 A sign I really liked, created by: www.intersexday.org

 Last, I would like to share this: There are intersex people, who believe their intersex body, is a part of their gender identity, and declare that they are “intragender”.
 One XXY person I know described their gender and biological sex like this: Intergender/Intersex.
 We are all given this right to self-determine who we are and how we define ourselves.
 No one is right or wrong with this.
 It is time that we all respected each other better.

 In closing, this world is Big!
 There are many intersex people, and transgender people who conform, and are either male or female.
 There are also intersex people who are cisgender too (they agree with the gender they were assigned to at birth), and strictly either male or female.
 Needless to say, I never could be cisgender, because the authorities assigned me the wrong gender at birth.
 I do not conform to the male/female binary either, in that I will not have a complete surgical sex change.
-In other wards, to describe my gender and biological sex, I am a non-binary/intersex man.
-I do like the word “Intergender” though, and might start using it to describe my own gender, since my biological sex is a mixture of both male and female intersex traits, and my gender is non-binary.
-In a way it is a different way to say non-binary, intersex person.
+In other words, to describe my gender and biological sex, I am a non-binary/intersex man.
+I do like the word “Intergender” though and might start using it to describe my own gender, since my biological sex is a mixture of both male and female intersex traits, and my gender is non-binary.
+In a way, it is a different way to say non-binary, intersex person.
 Therefore, once again, I share that the Self-Determination of gender is one’s human right, and should not be up to our doctors, psychiatrists, social groups, or our world governments.